HailToDodongo/tiny3d/docs/modelOpt.md

 Note that this is the perspective of the file, so the data you see is in RDRAM.<br>
 Whereas e.g. the `t3d_vert_load(..., 0, 70)` is the offset/size of where to load it into the vertex cache.<br>
-The reason why there are strips and negative indices is explained later.<br>
+The reason why there are strips is explained later.<br>
 (For more details on how the data is stored check out the file-format: [modelFormat.md](modelFormat.md))

 ## Splitting